reimagined/resolve/docs/authentication-and-authorization.md

 <!-- prettier-ignore-end -->

-These setting specify the path to a strategy constructor as well as HTTP API handlers to handle authentication-related requests (register, login and logout in this example).
+These setting specify the path to a strategy constructor and HTTP API handlers to handle authentication-related requests (register, login and logout in this example).
 You can implement a strategy constructor as shown below:

 <!-- prettier-ignore-start -->